How to Weed the Garden: Best Natural Management Tips

 weeding the garden with the dogs

-Pulling weeds when the soil is slightly moist is best, making it easier to extract the entire root.
-Grip the weed firmly at the base and pull slowly to avoid breaking the stem and leaving the root behind.
-You might need a weeding tool or garden fork to loosen the soil around the root for tougher weeds.
+The best time to weed is when the soil is slightly moist, like after a light rain or a deep watering.
+Grip the weed at the base and pull slowly and steadily to avoid snapping the stem and leaving the root behind.
+For stubborn or deep-rooted weeds, use a weeding tool or garden fork to gently loosen the soil before pulling.

 Flower seedlings growing in the cut flower raised beds